davidburchell/work/index.md

 > Looking for a tech role in the cities, or remote!

 ### &#x1F4DA; I like reading!
-> Favorite nonfiction book: The Great Escape.
-Favorite fiction book: Moby Dick
+> Favorite nonfiction book: The Great Escape
+>
+> Favorite fiction book: The Return of the King

 ## projects
 ### games in java